elenasacristan/CookBook/Readme.md

 ### Running my code locally

 1. First in vs code I've created a virtual environment:
    `python -m venv .venv`

-2) I've Installed flask
+2. I've Installed flask
    `python -m pip install flask`

 3. I've created the database in MongoDB Atlas

-4) Then I've installed flask-pymongo for flask to comunicate with mongo:
+4. Then I've installed flask-pymongo for flask to comunicate with mongo:
    `python -m pip install flask-pymongo`

 5. Also in order to be able to use the latest style connection string I've installed dnspython:
 `python -m pip install dnspython`

+6. I installed bcrypt in order to be able to hash the password for the login functionality `python -m pip install bcrypt`

-6. Then I've created a env.py file that contains my environmental variables as shown below:
+7. Then I've created a env.py file that contains my environmental variables as shown below:

    where `PASSWORD` and `DATABASE` will contain my password and the name of my database\_